rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/core_concepts.md

-# Tracardi Definitions
+# Tracardi Concepts

-Tracardi is build around 4 major processes.
+Tracardi is build around 5 major processes.

+### Key Processes in Tracardi

+* **Integration**: Integration is not a process within Tracardi.
+Instead, it occurs within a company and involves integrating systems with Tracardi to send data from various systems, websites, and databases to Tracardi.

-* **Collector** - Is a process that is responsible for collecting and ingesting data.
-It consist of Event Sources, Bridges, Data Validators, And Data Mappers.
+* **[Collection](processes/collection.md)**: Collection is the process responsible for gathering and ingesting data.
+It consists of several subprocesses:
+      * **[Tracking](processes/tracking.md)**: The process of maintaining a consistent single Profile ID across all customer interactions on a single device.
+It is the responsibility of the device/client to keep the Profile ID unchanged.
+      * **[Identity Resolution and Merging](processes/identity_resolution.md)**: The process of maintaining a consistent single profile across all customer devices.
+It is Tracardi's responsibility to merge all profiles created on different devices whenever possible.
+      * **Storing Data**: This process involves storing collected data in one profile record and referencing all historical events and sessions.

-* **Automation** - Process that automates customer journey and can enhance customer profile.
-Also automation can personalize customer journey and trigger messaging.
+* **[Automation](processes/automation.md)**: This process automates the customer journey, enhances customer profiles, personalizes customer experiences, and triggers messaging.

-* **Audiences** - Process that creates audiences/segments and orchestrates it to external system such as Marketing Automation.
+* **[Audiences and Activations](processes/audience.md)**: The process of creating audiences/segments and orchestrating them to external systems such as Marketing Automation platforms.

-* **Orchestrator/Router** - Process responsible for sending customer data to external systems.
+* **[Orchestrator/Router](processes/orchestration.md)**: The process responsible for sending customer data to external systems.

 ## Core Definitions